electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 - [OS Integration]: How to make your application feel more integrated with the Operating System where it is running.
-- [How to]: A list of more advanced topics that are general to Electron development and not for a particular Operating System.
+- [How to]: A list of more advanced topics that are general to Electron development and not for a particular operating system.

 :::tip Let us know if something is missing!
 If you can't find what you are looking for, please let us know on our [GitHub repo] or in